 To see lives transformed and filled with hope as our community works together to fight homelessness, poverty and addiction.

-Because of our love for and obedience to God, our mission is to mobilize the community to provide relief, rehabilitation and empowerment services.
+Because of our love for and obedience to God, our mission is to mobilize the community to provide Housing, Health and Work services.

 We are committed to:

 - Meeting residents “where they are”

 - Providing a welcoming and safe environment that promotes transformation and empowerment

 - Treating guests and residents with dignity and respect

 - Providing pathways out of homelessness

 - Providing access to additional services and solutions (outside of SRM)